 Extent: 4.5 linear feet (9 boxes)

 Description: In 1991, USF received the Florida Historical Society’s permission to reproduce the Florida Negro Papers in order to make the collection available to researchers.
-The bulk of the materials, which cover a variety of topics, consists of interviews with African American, Native American and Hispanic residents of Florida and non-Florida slaves.
-The first-hand accounts provided by former slaves offer a glimpse into Southern daily life during the Civil War era.
+The bulk of the materials, which cover a variety of topics, consists of interviews with African American, Native American, and Hispanic residents of Florida.
+The first-hand accounts provided by formerly enslaved individuals offer a glimpse into Southern daily life during the Civil War era.

 Florida Sentinel Bulletin

 Special Collections holds incomplete runs from 1971-2008; holdings from 1946-1970 are available on microfilm.
 Digital copies of the newspaper from 2007- 2010 can be found here.
-Issues are being continually added to this collection.
 For detailed holdings information, click here.

 Extent: 3 linear feet (6 boxes)